Payment Terms (July 2023 Version)

 Use of Your Square Account for Payment Services

-We will settle Proceeds to your verified bank account, subject to the payout schedule described in Section 11.
+We will settle Proceeds to your Linked Bank Account, subject to the payout schedule described in Section 11.
 If Square Europe is not able to debit or credit the bank account you link to your Square Account (a ‘Disabled Account’), that bank account will be de-linked from your Square Account.
 If you do have a Disabled Account linked to your Square Account, you may request a physical cheque for Proceeds.
 Cheque requests may be subject to a processing fee and an identity verification process.
 You must request a cheque or link a bank account that is not a Disabled Account to your Square Account in order to receive your Proceeds.
 If you link a new bank account, then you must execute a new direct debit mandate in accordance with Section 2 in order to receive your Proceeds.

 To the extent permitted by Applicable Law, you grant us a security interest in, as well as a right of setoff against and assign, convey, deliver, pledge and transfer to us, as security for repayment of any obligations due under the Payment Terms, all of your right, title and interest in and to all of your accounts with us.
-You authorise us, without prior notice to you and irrespective of (i) whether we have made demands under the Payment Terms or any other related agreements; and (ii) whether the obligation is contingent, matured or unmatured, to the extent permitted by law, to collect, charge and/or setoff all sums owing on such obligations against any and all such accounts and other obligations and at our option, to administratively freeze or direct any third party bank holding the account to freeze all such accounts to allow us to protect our security interest, collection, charge and setoff rights as provided for in this section.
+You authorise us, without prior notice to you and irrespective of (i) whether we have made demands under the Payment Terms or any other related agreements; and (ii) whether the obligation is contingent, matured or unmatured, to the extent permitted by Applicable Law, to collect, charge and/or setoff all sums owing on such obligations against any and all such accounts and other obligations and at our option, to administratively freeze or direct any third party bank holding the account to freeze all such accounts to allow us to protect our security interest, collection, charge and setoff rights as provided for in this section.

 11. Payout Schedule